-- a) Maximum ski width shall not exceed 30 percent of the overall length. - b) Any type of fixed foot bindings may be used. - c) Devices affixed to the ski intended to control or adjust the skiing characteristics of the ski are allowed as long as they are fixed in that they do not move or change during actual skiing. - d) No other devices are permitted.
+- a) Maximum ski width shall not exceed 30 percent of the overall length for jump and slalom skis and 35 percent of the overall length for trick skis. - b) Any type of fixed foot bindings may be used. - c) Devices affixed to the ski intended to control or adjust the skiing characteristics of the ski are allowed as long as they are fixed in that they do not move or change during actual skiing. - d) No other devices are permitted.